TJ1an/TCP1101-Assignment/README.md

 # TCP1101-Assignment
-This is our amazing assignment for Programming Fundamentals
+This is our amazing project for Programming Fundamentals